shivannis/xandr-docs-public/xandr-docs/digital-platform-api/api-best-practices.md

 ### Don't authenticate unnecessarily

 When you authenticate, your token remains valid for 2 hours.
 You do not need to re-authenticate within this time.
-If you do re-authenticate, please note the following limitation: The API permits you to authenticate successfully 10 times per 5-minute period.
+If you do re-authenticate, . note the following limitation: The API permits you to authenticate successfully 10 times per 5-minute period.
 Any subsequent authentication attempts within those 5 minutes will result in an error.

 > [!TIP]
 > It is best practice to listen for the `"NOAUTH"` `error_id` in your call responses and re-authenticate only after receiving it.